Recoverability of Ancestral Recombination Graph Topologies: Topology of an ARG

-Conditioning on one recombination having occurred in the history of a sample, \textcite{Myersthesis} considers the probability of this recombination being detectable, i.e. the probability that the recombination changes the ARG topology, and mutations fall on the correct edges of the recombination loop to create incompatibilities in the data.
-Incompatibilities can then be detected by the four gamete test: under the infinite sites assumption and with the ancestral type known, at most two of the three non-ancestral allelic types generated by any pair of sites can be present in the data in the absence of recombination.
-The presence of three non-ancestral types therefore indicates a recombination event between the two sites \parencite{Hudson85}.
-A topology changing recombination is one where the marginal trees to either side of the recombination give differing labelled graphs.

-We first outline the results of \textcite{Myersthesis} for the detectability of a single recombination.
-Then, through constructing similar recursion equations, we extend to the case of $R \geq 1$ recombinations having occurred, with the ARG in the shape of a galled tree; we calculate the probability that the ARG topology is recoverable, fully or with a specified number of unresolved internal edges.
+We now extend our results in Section \ref{ch_trees} to include crossover recombination, through analysing the probability of reconstructing the ARG topology in the form of a galled tree unambigiously (or up to a specified number of ambiguous internal edges), under a two-locus model.